Howard College of Arts and Sciences

 - Translating the Past: Essays on Medieval Literature in Honor of Marijane Osborn, co-edited with Jane Beal Tempe: AZ: Arizona Medieval & Renaissance Texts and Studies, 2012.

-- Approaches to Teaching the Middle English Pearl (forthcoming from MLA, co-edited with Jane Beal).
+- Approaches to Teaching the Middle English Pearl, co-edited with Jane Beal, Modern Language Association, 2018.

 Selected Articles, Book Chapters, Translations, Reviews